 The I am greater campaign was developed with young people from across Greater Manchester and shows why young people are greater than violence.
 Young people shared their stories in a series of powerful videos, including individuals who have personally experienced the impact of serious violence.
 The campaign provides young people with the tools, knowledge and skills to recognise when a mate’s behaviour isn’t right and the positive actions they can take to prevent violence from escalating.
+The I am Greater campaign will move forward in Q2 2023 with a third phase, continuing the theme of co-creation with young people and deepening the involvement of those with lived experience of serious violence.
 I Am Greater

 Education programmes supported by the VRU have been delivered to over 500 young people across Greater Manchester.
 Find out more about some of the programmes on offer below